Many stores are having difficulty competing with Amazon unless they use coupons and discounts which punishes their margins.

-Until and unless you accept that, you’ll end up like BBB where investor confidence is fading and sales are stagnant while we are in the best retail environment in a decade.
+Until and unless you accept that, you’ll end up like big box retailers where investor confidence is fading and sales are stagnant while we are in the best retail environment in a decade.

 The use of discounting creates an addiction in your customers.